 Avoid chemical pesticides at all costs.
 Even small amounts can harm bees or discourage them from settling.
 A clean, natural environment is essential for creating a sustainable bee habitat.

-Step-by-Step Guide to Starting a Beehive Naturally
+Step-by-Step Guide to Starting a Beehive

 The best hive locations are not random—they are chosen based on bee behavior.
 Bees prefer locations with early sunlight, which helps them start foraging sooner.
 At the same time, some afternoon shade prevents overheating, especially in warmer climates.